gin66/FastAccelStepper/README.md

 ### Raspberry pi pico/pico 2

 * allows up to 200000 generated steps per second
 * In theory supports up to eight stepper motors for pico and twelve stepper motors for pico 2.
-Using arduino framework on four for pico and eight for pico 2 can be allocated
+Using arduino framework and arm core, only four for pico and eight for pico 2 can be allocated. riscv should be able to allocate all steppers.
 * Steppers' command queue depth: 32
 * beta status !!!!
 * untested and currently only one stepper tried